kensanata/oddmu/README.md

 ## Web server setup

 HTTPS is not part of the wiki.
 You probably want to configure this in your webserver.
-If you're using Apache, you might have set up a site like the following.
+I guess you could use stunnel, too.
+If you're using Apache, you might have set up a site like I did, below.
 In my case, that'd be `/etc/apache2/sites-enabled/500-transjovian.conf`:

 ```apache
 MDomain transjovian.org